 Currently, the Debt Service Reserve requirement is approximately \$19,976,858, which is fifty percent of maximum annual debt service (MADS).
-The debt service reserve requirement is fully funded with cash.
+The debt service reserve requirement is fully funded with cash and qualified surety bonds.
 The Authority has approximately \$6,650,000 of surety bonds in place, however, with the exception of Assured Guaranty (FSA), the sureties are rated lower than the Authority's bond ratings and therefore do not count towards the Debt Service Reserve requirement.